Tuesday of the First Week of Advent

 the lion shall eat hay like an ox

-My puppy Shivvy (of happy memory) demonstrated his fellow creatures of all sorts.
+My puppy Shivvy (of happy memory) demonstrated his curiosity about his fellow creatures of all sorts.

 I have stories of him with turtles and little doves with broken wings and bunny rabbits and ducklings on our walks around our condo.